 C:\test\DSC00583.JPG3320: Failed to rename file to C:\test\DSC00583.JPG: No error (errno = 0)but was handled by a simple rename in the old implementation.

 The attached patch fixes both issues.

-#9 Updated by Axel Waggershauser about 4 years ago
+#9 Updated by Axel Waggershauser over 4 years ago

 Hi Thomas, thanks for double checking my patch.